As the Director of Programs for the Treefrog Accelerator, Laurie is helping to push the Accelerator to new heights.

 Once Laurie completed her Ph.D., she did a Post-Doc with Mitacs, a Canadian industry-academic funding agency, in coordination with Treefrog.

-She has mentored and led a team of digital marketers that have gone on to do incredible things.
-Laurie continues to teach Digital Marketing at York University.
+She has mentored and led a team of digital marketers who have gone on to do incredible things.
+Laurie continues to teach Digital Marketing at York University while also working on her own fashion startup, Origyn.